 Point two: But surely just being able to tell a story about a given belief is one thing.
 Painting a broader picture in which the processes that we use to form beliefs is unreliable in general is quite another.
 If the wider picture of our developing epistemology is one that favours belief forming processes that are reliable in terms of the production of true beliefs, then the fact that we can tell funny stories about how isolated beliefs might have formed becomes a bit of a side-show.
 Giving an explanation of how something came to be is not the same as giving the most plausible explanation of how it came to be.
 Let’s go back to Plantinga’s tiger example.
 It’s true that if Paul thought that the appearance of a tiger signalled the start of a race and he really wanted to win that race, then the appearance of a tiger might get him running.
 But why on earth would he start putting one foot in front of the other, or exerting greater effort than before?
 What is he acting on when he does this?
 Not just the belief that a tiger signals the start of a race, or his desire to win the race.
 More is needed.
 What is needed is some fairly fundamental beliefs about what will happen when Paul interacts with the world in a certain way: beliefs about the general effects of gravity (even if Paul doesn’t know it by that name, or much in detail about what it does), beliefs about the actions and reactions between his body and the environment.
 Obviously Paul wouldn’t start running if he believed that putting his foot on the ground with considerable pressure would cause it to explode (to use an equally silly example).
 In addition to basic beliefs about how physical interaction takes place, Paul would also need to have some beliefs grounded in inductive reasoning.
 Sure, moving his legs in a certain way yesterday and a couple of weeks ago might have gotten him moving in the intended direction at high speed, but what does that have to do with what will happen today?
 For the example to even get off the ground, then, we’ve got to have belief forming processes about the way the physical world works and the way inductive reasoning is done that are, to a reasonable degree, reliable.
 And then we’ve also got the issue of how Paul knows the object before him is the same sort of thing as any of the other things that produce a similar visual image.
 I suppose there’s a bit of induction involved here again, in addition to arguably more abstract reasoning involving classification.

 Perhaps the lesson that Plantinga could still teach us, however, is that while adaptability is better served by belief forming structures that are, in large part, reliable, more abstract theories (like metaphysical naturalism) might have little survival value or survival impediment, and so probability of belief forming structures that form beliefs like that being reliable is inscrutable.
 Even that seems a bit hard to swallow, however, unless we suppose that we have parallel belief forming structures that do not depend on each other: One structure for all the necessary beliefs for survival, and another for the beliefs that are more of a kind of intellectual luxury, abstruse theories about the meaning of life and so on.
-It strikes me as more economical to think in terms of our belief forming equipment forming beliefs about a whole range of subjects.
+It strikes me as more economical to think that the same set of belief forming equipment forms beliefs about a whole range of subjects, the mundane and the cosmic.

 But if the above is true, and if morality (unlike, say, metaphysical naturalism) is a pervasive kind of belief held by human beings, then it is likely easier to tell a story in terms of evolutionary development where we came to hold moral beliefs because some of them are true than it is to tell a story about how we came to hold moral beliefs that were all false.
 What’s particularly interesting is that Law himself rejects Plantinga’s argument by arguing that actually the evolutionary development of our belief forming structures generally (although of course nor flawlessly) favours structures that give rise to true beliefs.
 Perhaps the facts can change as needed in the unholy war against faith!